Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Methodology

-In this paper, we propose a scalable method: \textbf{E}ntanglement-\textbf{A}ware \textbf{G}uided \textbf{L}oss R\textbf{E}weighting (EAGLE), a principled framework that enables fine-grained control over the forgetting process.
-Instead of relying on costly retraining to obtain memorization scores, we approximate them by measuring the cosine similarity between each forget sample's embedding and the aggregated embedding of the retain dataset.
-Intuitively, forget samples that are more entangled with the retain knowledge—i.e., have higher embedding similarity are likely to be predicted more accurately by the retrain model.
-Thus, less forgetting effort is needed to match the performance of the retrain model.
-Conversely, samples that are less entangled can be forgotten more aggressively.
-By distributing the forgetting effort adaptively based on entanglement, we enable a fine-grained forgetting process that is both computationally efficient and aligned with the structure of learned knowledge.
+In this paper, we propose \textbf{E}ntanglement-\textbf{G}uided \textbf{U}nlearning, a scalable and principled framework that enables fine-grained control over the unlearning process.
+EGU leverages dual entanglement signals to guide unlearning: (1) \textbf{Inter-sample entanglement} quantifies the similarity between each forget embedding and the aggregated embedding of the retain dataset.
+Samples that are highly entangled with retained knowledge i.e., exhibiting higher embedding similarity are likely to be well-predicted by a retrained model, requiring minimal unlearning effort, whereas samples with lower entanglement are forgotten more aggressively.
+(2) \textbf{Intra-sample entanglement} captures the temporal evolution of each forget embedding across iterations.
+By continuously tracking how an embedding shifts across iterations even under cross-sample interference induced by updates on other forget samples within the shared parameter space—it adaptively modulates the unlearning process and promotes a smooth, stable trajectory of progressive unlearning.